Oil Tankers In

 International conventions make shipowners liable for oil spills from tankers.
 Liability depends on the size of the ship, and must be backed by the shipowners' mandatory insurance.
 Learn more.

 The Ship-Source Oil Pollution Fund

 This Canadian fund was created from levies collected from oil cargo companies.
 It addresses spills of any type of oil from any type of ship – not just tankers.
-In November 2016, the Government of Canada announced that it would undertake a review of this fund.
+Changes made to the SOPF in December 2018 removed the per-incident limit of liability; there is effectively no limit to compensation available from the SOPF.
 Learn more.

 International Oil Pollution Compensation Funds

 Canada is a member of the International Oil Pollution Compensation Funds which administers 2 international funds created from levies collected from oil cargo companies.
 Learn more.

 In November 2016, Prime Minister Trudeau announced a $1.5 billion investment aimed at strengthening the protection of Canada’s coasts through improved marine safety measures.
 Among relevant measures, the plan includes investments in oil spill response, a moratorium on crude oil tankers on British Columbia’s north coast and enhanced resources for the Canadian Coast Guard.
 Learn more.

 Clear Seas Centre for Responsible Marine Shipping is an independent research centre that promotes safe and sustainable marine shipping in Canada.